thonglx/spring-boot-MedicineTracker/Readme.md

 ## Live Demo

-You run the live demo of this appltcation
+You can run the live demo of this appltcation at:

 <http://tyro119h2018.us-east-2.elasticbeanstalk.com//>

+The demo is running on AWS using elasticbeanstalk.